Sequential learning and control: Targeted exploration for robust performance

 \subsection{Setting}

-Consider a discrete-time linear time-invariant dynamical system of the form where $x_k \in \mathbb{R}^{n_\mathrm{x}}$ is the state, $u_k \in \mathbb{R}$ is the control input, and $w_k \in \mathbb{R}^{n_\mathrm{x}}$ is the normally distributed process noise.
-It is assumed that the realizations of $w_k$ are independent and identially distributed (i.i.d.) and the state $x_k$ is directly measurable.
+Consider a discrete-time linear time-invariant dynamical system of the form where $x_k \in \mathbb{R}^{n_\mathrm{x}}$ is the state, $u_k \in \mathbb{R}^{n_\mathrm{u}}$ is the control input, and $w_k \in \mathbb{R}^{n_\mathrm{x}}$ is the normally distributed process noise.
+It is assumed that the realizations of $w_k$ are independent and identically distributed (i.i.d.) with zero mean and known variance $\sigma_\mathrm{w}^2I_{n_\mathrm{x}}$, and the state $x_k$ is directly measurable, allowing for the application of standard identification results\footnote{In case $w \sim \mathcal{N}(0,\Sigma)$ where $\Sigma$ is a known positive definite matrix, a `whitening' transformation may be applied such that in the transformed state space the covariance matrix of the disturbance is an identity matrix.} \cite{ljung1999sysid}.
 The true values of the system parameters $A_{\mathrm{tr}}$, $B_{\mathrm{tr}}$, are initially uncertain, and there is a need to gather informative data to improve the accuracy of the parameters.